RossBencina/StaticMode/docs/melb-cpp-talk-feb-2017/README.md

 Ross.

 ---

-Everything in this repository is Copyright &copy; 2017 Ross Bencina, except where otherwise indicated.
+All files in this repository are Copyright &copy; 2017 Ross Bencina, except where otherwise indicated.
 For the license, please see the LICENSE file in the repository root (MIT license).